roboticaml/roboticaml.github.io/posts/completeness-of-vision.md

 ## Data Segmentation
 Choosing which data to present to the machine learning models for training and which for testing can be an expensive operation to do well in traditional data science projects.
-With an Robotica automation, data can be stratified or segmented to reduce bias and present an even spread of anomalous and rare values in all training, testing and validation data sets.
+With an Robotica Machine Learning automation, data can be stratified or segmented to reduce bias and present an even spread of anomalous and rare values in all training, testing and validation data sets.
 Blunt approaches, such as randomly selecting 70% of all rows for training can lead to scoring that excludes the "long tail" of non-homogeneous data.

 ## Algorithm Selection and Ensembling
 There is no substitute for knowing hundreds of algorithms and when and how to apply them.
 Even with the same problem and the same features, the choice of algorithm and the means by which its efficacy is assessed, may vary as data drifts over time.
-Robotica platform technology DataRobot offers hundreds of modelling approaches, drawn from all open source stacks as well as resulting from proprietary research from their world-beating data scientists, with more being added all the time.
+DataRobot, as part of the Robotica Machine Learning platform, offers hundreds of modelling approaches, drawn from all open source stacks as well as resulting from proprietary research from their world-beating data scientists, with more being added all the time.
 By drawing from such a vast, expanding bank of experience, and by utilising parallel computational power, DataRobot run leagues of competing algorithms against each other, with heats of the best approaches trying for the top of the leader board.
 The short list, which may contain close to 100 models and ensembles, is provided with detailed explanations and comparisons so that you can choose manually or automatically which to deploy to satisfy your business objective.

 ## Training, Tuning